jacob404/promod-future/currentbuild/README.txt

 4.5
 - Blocked audio lines and captions for when a survivor sees a hunter, to prevent sneaky hunters being exposed.
-- Forced all crouching hunter to emit sound
+- Forced all crouching hunters to emit sound, even if they are not holding crouch.
-- Fixed gun drop bug
+- Fixed a bug which could cause survivors to drop their gun when being punched by a tank while their melee is equipped.
 - Fixed tanks dealing self-damage with hittables.
 - Added AutoPause: Game automatically pauses when a player crashes.
 If an infected player crashes, their spawn timer is restored upon rejoining.
 - Fixed various double-getups.
 - Fixed a bug where punching a player who was jockeyed would not give them a getup.
 - When a player is rocked and then punched, they will undergo a punch getup animation after the rock animation ends.
 - Witches now deal continuous damage like Hunters and Jockeys.
 This makes the damage more accurate to her animations.
 - Tanks no longer go AI after third pass, instead they are set on fire.
-Current burn time is 30 seconds.
+Current burn time is 30 seconds from max hp.
+They can not be extinguished.
 - After the tank fight, the infected team will now see damage dealt to health bonus, rather than damage dealt to tank.
 Spectators see both.
 - Votes can now be called 40s after map change or once 6 players have loaded.
 - Survivors can no longer shove other survivors, which slowed them and shook their screen.
-- Survivors now have infinite ammo during readyup, meaning they can no longer run out of ammo pregame on dead center or hard rain.
 - The bunny-hopping window as jockey has been extended by .05 seconds.
 - Survivors are no longer slowed / held in place after being cleared from a smoker, they can now instantly move at full speed.
 - Tank slowdown is now proportional based on weapon and distance: Uzis deal 80% slowdown, shotguns deal 50%.
 When an uzi deals 1 damage, it provides <1% slowdown to the tank.